ajeetp/AgileSlices/source/mddocs/adopt/index.md

     Story: [Kanban at Scale – A Siemens Success Story](https://www.infoq.com/articles/kanban-siemens-health-services)

-If you are still reading this then congratulations, you will probably get a lot of value from this book.

 Let's get back to discussing "good" reasons for agile adoption.
 These **reasons lead to the best outcome by driving the right behaviors** in the teams/stakeholders.

 Here are a few examples